79.3% of mothers are granted sole custody of their children. Court-ordered custody arrangements show this notable statistic.

 2. Domestic Violence Affecting Custody

-Therefore, if a mother engages in domestic abuse that is one of the reasons a judge will change custody.
+Therefore, if a mother engages in domestic abuse, that is one of the reasons a judge will change custody.

 3. Impact of Claiming Abused Falsely

-Moreover, using children to deceive investigators, lawyers, and the court–can worsen the consequences.
+Moreover, using children to deceive investigators, lawyers, and the court can worsen the consequences.
 And this is one of the times when a child is taken away from its mother.

-4. Consequence of Serious Neglect
+4. Consequences of Serious Neglect

 A mother can fail to provide basic needs such as: